-- Enjoy lifelong engagement with the arts - Become informed, reflective and critical practitioners in the arts - Understand the dynamic and changing nature of the arts - Explore and value the diversity of the arts across time, place and cultures - Express ideas with confidence and competence - Develop perceptual and analytical skills. - Explore theatre in a variety of contexts and understand how these contexts inform practice (theatre in context) - Understand and engage in the processes of transforming ideas into action (theatre processes) - Develop and apply theatre production, presentation and performance skills, working both independently and collaboratively (presenting theatre) - Understand and appreciate the relationship between theory and practice (theatre in context, theatre processes, presenting theatre).
+- Enjoy lifelong engagement with the arts - Explore and value the diversity of the arts across time, place and cultures - Express ideas with confidence and competence - Develop perceptual and analytical skills. - Explore theatre in a variety of contexts and understand how these contexts inform practice (theatre in context) - Understand and engage in the processes of transforming ideas into action - Develop and apply theatre production, presentation and performance skills, working both independently and collaboratively (presenting theatre) - Understand and appreciate the relationship between theory and practice.